poshjosh/chinomsoikwuagwu.com/2022/08/10/Modifying-legacy-applications-using-domain-driven-design-DDD.md

 - We could switch from `String`, to say `Integer` or `UUID` without breaking existing code.
 - We are prevented from accidentally using a `CustomerId` in place of a `SubscriptionId`

+### Conclusion

+Domain driven design (DDD) is an effective way, to determine and record the strategic understanding (behaviour, model etc), of a system, towards keeping various levels of that system, in sync with that understanding.

+Legacy code could be refactored in line with DDD by moving behaviour to the domain model.

 ### References